fjrefluxx/ESP32-LoRa-Workshop/README.md

 + 3x LilyGo T-Beam (Level 2, 2a, 4)
 + 2x Heltec LoRa v3 (Level 1, 3)
 + USB cables to flash both ESP32 board types.
-+ To run the devices remotely (i.e., not attached to your computer), requires either a suitable battery or a USB PSU.
++ To run the devices remotely (i.e., not attached to your computer) requires either a suitable battery or a USB PSU.

 #### Per Participant/Group
 + A Heltec v3 board and a USB-C cable to connect it to the computer